codevence/fair-wizard-guide/docs/about/introduction/overview.rst

 Admin Center
 ============

-The Admin Center is an application in which can admins manage the FAIR Wizard application.
-This includes management of users, their roles and user groups and various imports.
-It also includes the management of the application itself.
-User groups can also be managed by data stewards.
+The Admin Center is an application where users with the appropriate role permissions can manage the FAIR Wizard application.
+This includes management of users, their roles and user groups, various imports, and the application itself.
+User groups can also be managed by their owners.

 Users
 -----